tbrown1979/Idiot-proof-ttt-server-setup-docker/README.md

 # Your first start

 You can use [this Guide](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) to set up a safe server.
+Keep in mind that you have to allow ports 27015 and 27005.

 Now that you have a secure server we can start.
 SSH on the server and [install docker](https://docs.docker.com/install/) and wget: